 Ridesharing and Car Accidents

-One of the biggest questions users face is what to do when their vehicle is involved in an accident and they are injured.
+One of the biggest questions users face is “what should I do” when involved in a motor vehicle accident and they are injured.
 Generally speaking, the at-fault driver, whether it be the rideshare driver or another driver, must take financial responsibility.
 However, in some cases, the rideshare company’s own car insurance coverage may take hold.

 The rideshare driver’s car insurance would theoretically apply to the passenger’s injuries – but only if he or she has a commercial policy or a personal car insurance policy with a provision providing for insurance when they are engaged as a rideshare driver.
 However, most rideshare drivers do not have such policies.

-Therefore, the passenger would look to Uber or Lyft’s third-party liability insurance coverage, which pays up to $1 million for personal injuries and property damage per accident.
+Therefore, the passenger would look to Uber or Lyft’s third-party insurance company for liability coverage, which pays up to $1 million for personal injuries and property damage per accident.
 This insurance policy would take effect only if the rideshare driver’s policy, if applicable, fails to fully compensate you.

 In a situation where a third-party driver is at fault, you would look to recover from the third-party driver through their car insurance policy or a personal injury lawsuit.